Blog Post

 According to the National Institute of Standards and Technology (NIST), the chain of custody is a “process that tracks the movement of evidence through its collection, safeguarding, and analysis lifecycle by documenting each person who handled the evidence, the date/time it was collected or transferred, and the purpose for any transfers.”

-Basically, the chain of custody is documentation that proves that the evidence used to prosecute a cybercrime is, in fact, legitimate evidence and was not placed fraudulently or edited for malicious purposes.
+In other words, it's documentation that proves that the evidence used to prosecute a cybercrime is, in fact, legitimate evidence and was not placed fraudulently or edited for malicious purposes.

 Think of every police procedural story you’ve read or seen on TV.
 Detectives catch the bad guys by uncovering and documenting evidence that helps them recreate the exact circumstances surrounding a crime.
 Digital evidence is no different: it comprises significant information transmitted or stored on a digital device during a crime.